-

 Drake Bay (known locally as Bahía Drake, pronounced “Drah-kay”) is named after Sir Francis Drake, who's said to have anchored here in 1579.
-Today a favourite spot for sailors, the calm waters of Drake Bay are dotted with flotillas of swish-looking yachts.
+Today, a favorite spot for sailors, the calm waters of Drake Bay are dotted with flotillas of swish-looking yachts.
 What's more, it's a great base from which to explore the outstandingly biodiverse Corcovado National Park.
-Plan your trip to Drake Bay with our guide to Drake Bay — based on the The Rough Guide to Costa Rica, your travel guide for Costa Rica.
+Plan your trip to Drake Bay with our guide to Drake Bay — based on the Rough Guide to Costa Rica, your travel guide for Costa Rica.

 The best travel tips for visiting Drake Bay